-Garage No Allocated parking space No Driveway Yes Shared parking No On street Yes Resident permit No Metered parking No Other:
+Garage No Allocated parking space No Driveway Yes Shared parking No On street Yes Resident permit No Metered parking No Other: Room for parking for four cars in "driveway"

 4. Conservation Area

 Is your property in a designated Conservation Area (i.e. an area of special architectural or historic interest, the character or appearance of which it is desirable to preserve or enhance)?
 No